hues-platform/cesar-p-core/docs/source/public/development/development-commands.rst

 Unittesting
 -------------------

+The tests depending on EnergyPlus assume that you have EnergyPlus 9.5.0 installed and configured in the environment variables ENERGYPLUS_EXE and ENERGYPLUS_VER.

 I recommend to use your IDE support for running tests during development.
 For the coverage there is no IDE support I know of, but maybe there is something out there as well.